Vikms95/js-top-todo-list/notes.md

     !
 Was using todo event listener

 <!-- - Attach todo to project from todo -->
-- Make the project input to insert todo case insensitive
 <!-- - Make projects imposible to have same title, return a value to know the rendering has to be canceled: -->
 <!-- - Attach todo to project from project:
     storing todos but showing alert that todo does not exist -->